saturnlighting/literature-review/README.md

 <!-- ## Search strategy -->

-We used a hybrid systematic and snowballing search strategy.
+We used a hybrid systematic and snowballing method.
 First, we searched in SCOPUS electronic databased (on 11 Oct 2022) for studies investigating the relationship between active travel and road lighting.
-The query string used for the search was as follows:
+The query string used for the search was:

 > TITLE-ABS-KEY(“WALK*” OR ”FOOT” OR ”PEDESTRIAN*” OR “BICYCL*” OR
 > ”BIK*” OR “CYCLING” OR “CYCLIST*” OR ”CYCLE HIRE” OR ”WHEEL*” OR